-All students follow the appropriate National Curriculum programmes of study.
+All students follow the appropriate National Curriculum programmes of study plus a differentiated language element of either a second MFL or enhanced literacy and numeracy focus.
 In year 7, these lessons take place in the library dedicated to the enhancement of reading skills and use Accelerated Reader to track student progress and development alongside reading aloud, phonics screenings and reciprocal reading to ensure both decoding, fluency and reading comprehension are all scrutinised and developed as effectively as possible.
-They also have a dedicated reading lesson in Year 7 and 8.

-The subjects studied are English, including dedicated library lessons to develop- through regular practice and STAR reading tests- a love of reading, Mathematics, Science, History, Geography, Spanish, Mandarin Chinese, Computing, Music, Art, Technology (including DT, Food Technology), PE and PSHCE or 'Learning for Life'.
+The subjects studied are English, including dedicated library lessons to develop, through regular practice and STAR reading tests, a love of reading, Mathematics, Science, History, Geography, French or Spanish, Mandarin Chinese, Computing, Music, Art, Technology (including DT, Food Technology and Textiles), PE and PSHCE, or 'Learning for Life'.